Azure high-performance computing for health and life sciences

 - Optimise your application workflows to benefit from both on and off premises storage resources without rearchitecting applications requiring file access with Azure HPC Cache.

-- Take advantage of scalable, cost-effective and HDFS-compatible storage that is optimised for big data workloads with Azure Data Lake Storage.
+- Take advantage of scalable, cost-effective, and HDFS-compatible storage that's optimised for big data workloads with Azure Data Lake Storage.

 In response to COVID-19, Microsoft is working to protect the health and well-being of the communities we serve by providing technology platforms and services that eliminate barriers to organisations doing their best work.

 Learn how life sciences customers are innovating with Azure HPC

 Dr. Robert Klein, Klein Lab, Icahn School of Medicine at Mount Sinai

 "I give [the Microsoft Genomics service] the input data that would come from the sequencers.
 It can uniformly realign everything and let me do the variant calling for the analysis I want."

 Dr Georgios Antipas, CEO, Molecular Modelling Laboratory

 "It was only when we first got our hands on Azure Virtual Machines and deployed VMs with AMD EPYC processors that we managed to streamline our ASD research and development and bring it down to a very digestible cost, which is important for us and our customers."